SidheshwarSarangal/nextjs-assignment/README.md

 ---

 > Overall, this project helped sharpen my skills across frontend, backend, deployment, and authentication — all within a modern, full-stack React/Next.js ecosystem.
+This project was an assignment for an internship.